 Spread over 140 acres of lush parkland on the southeast corner of Pittsburgh’s Oakland neighborhood, Carnegie Mellon University boasts an urban campus with a distinctly rural feel.
 The university’s 50 academic, research and administrative buildings each feature its own flair, from the grand hallways of the College of Fine Arts to the concrete behemoth that is Wean Hall.

 Carnegie Mellon has a storied campus, full of fable and intrigue.
-Rumor has it that the original architect modeled the campus after a ship, with the academic mall between Baker Hall and Doherty Hall serving as the deck.
+Rumor has it that the original architect modeled the campus after a ship, with the expansive lawn between Baker Hall and Doherty Hall serving as the deck.
 Male students of Carnegie Tech used to meet with female students of Margaret Morrison Carnegie College at The Fence, a landmark which now serves as a billboard for announcements, well-wishes and even a few proposals.
 Anne Hathaway rode a high-tech motorcycle down the Mellon Institute steps as Catwoman in Christopher Nolan’s The Dark Knight Rises.

 The university offers a virtual campus tour, where you can learn much more about Carnegie Mellon from the comfort of your own home.
 The short videos accessible from this virtual tour include much of the same trivia visitors learn on a physical campus tour.